 Clean up the Floor and Flange

-Remove all of the old caulking from the floor, using a putty knife.
+Using a putty knife, remove all of the old caulking from the floor.
 Be careful not to damage the flooring.
-Also remove the wax around the toilet flange, the plastic or metal fitting at the top of the toilet's drain pipe (where the closet bolts sit), and scrape away the residual wax as best as you can.
+Remove the wax around the toilet flange, the plastic or metal fitting at the top of the toilet's drain pipe (where the closet bolts sit), and scrape away the residual wax as best as you can.
 You are now ready to install the new toilet.

 Keep in mind that the new toilet may have a different footprint than the old one.
 If the new base is smaller, you may be able to see the outline of the old toilet.
 Clean all residue and discoloration so the outline of the old toilet is not visible; this is easiest to do when the toilet is removed, rather than after you've installed the new toilet.